ssfsx17/fight-rpg/08-Complex-Actions.md

 Fakeout (1 Complex Action, 1 Move, 1 Block)
 - Attached to another Special Technique.
 Fakeout protects you from reactions to the Special Technique that would normally be undodgeable or unblockable.
 Thus, it can help to bait out Counter, Parry, Super Surrounding Energy, etc.

+Far Throw (1 Complex Action, 1 Knockdown, 1 Grapple, 1 Move)
+- Attempts to grab for 3 damage.
+If successful, it also acts as if the target was hit by 2 Knockdown.

 Flying Technique (1 Complex Action, 1 Move, 1 Knockdown)
 - Attempts to do 1 damage and 1 knockdown.
 - The knockdown requires an additional Block token to negate.